What Are Other Words for Abuse?

 The effects of verbal, emotional, or psychological abuse are largely invisible – especially when the abuser has effectively employed isolation from family and friends.

 Depression, anxiety, and PTSD can result from domestic violence and abuse.
 The victim can be triggered into symptoms of mental illness or irrational-appearing behavior at any time during or after the abusive relationship.

 How Are Children Who Witness Domestic Abuse Affected?

 Children have better hearing than we adults think they do.
 If there is abuse of any kind in the household, the children will hear it and form their own opinions of what is happening and which end of the yelling they want to be on when they grow up.
 Children exposed to domestic violence could be as negatively affected as children who directly experience sexual or physical abuse.

-Children could display symptoms of abuse like bed-wetting, act scared or confused and try to take care of the abused parent.
-Children can also formulate some unhealthy ideas such as punishment equals love, violence at home is normal and that when they get big they can bully other grown-ups too.
+Children could display symptoms of abuse like bed-wetting, acting scared or confused, and trying to take care of the abused parent.
+Kids can also formulate some unhealthy ideas such as punishment equals love, violence at home is normal, and when they get big they can bully other grown-ups too.